maihd/FunWithBeef/Essays/BeefForModernC/README.md

 Struct are pass-by-values, plain old datas
 ------------------------------------------
-[Struct in Beef](https://www.beeflang.org/docs/language-guide/datatypes/#structs) are similar to C, the main difference is have difference layout, but can mark [CRepr] to make full C compatible.
+[Struct in Beef](https://www.beeflang.org/docs/language-guide/datatypes/#structs) are similar to C, the main difference is have difference layout, but can mark `[CRepr]` to make full C compatible.
 The goods is struct can have methods, properties, operators overloading helping work with struct easier (but should limit to what are really needed to contains in struct).
-Please not Struct in Beef members is not public accessible by default.
+Please note that struct in Beef members is not public accessible by default.

 ```Beef
 [CRepr]